-Join us as we sip and taste our way through Beacon’s Hudson Valley Food Hall.
+Join us as we sip and taste our way through Beacon’s Hudson Valley Food Hall, which tempts with international cuisines and creative cocktails.

 In 2019, a culinary heaven was born on Beacon’s Main Street right across from the Howland Public Library.
-With a goal of bringing the community together in one central space to celebrate diverse eats, Hudson Valley Food Hall (HVFH) has eight unique food stalls that you need to check out.
+With a goal of bringing the community together in one central space to celebrate diverse eats, Hudson Valley Food Hall (HVFH) has six unique food stalls that you need to check out, with one delicious sweet spot coming soon.

 Dulce Cielo MX